-Well, there’s apps for all that!
-And if you’re not the most tech savvy person out there, you can always use a more traditional plan.
-The key to a successful virtual relationship is to have a plan in place allowing for some flexibility, and be sure that it’s communicated well.
+Well, there are apps for all that!
+And if you’re not the most tech-savvy person out there, you can always use a more traditional plan.
+The key to a successful virtual relationship is to have a plan in place allowing for some flexibility and be sure that it’s communicated well.

 The digital age we’re in today lends many options for a successful and productive virtual relationship.
 When looking into sharing apps to keep a steady workflow, be sure to discuss all options with your virtual assistant or team first, and decide which applications will work best for both sides (taking into consideration the MAC/PC compatibility issues).

 - Progress Tracking.
 I put this one at #1 because I feel it’s the most important.
-This is one that is instrumental in the beginning to building a healthy virtual relationship.
+This is one that is instrumental in building a healthy virtual relationship from the start.
 It helps both sides understand how much time is being spent on a task or project.
-This not only allows you to see where the most time is spent, but can help you plan better in the coming months.
-You can try Process Street to manage recurring checklists and procedures, or a time & project tracking system like My Hours.
+This allows you to see where the most time is spent and can help you plan better in the coming months.
+You can try Process Street to manage recurring checklists and procedures or a time & project tracking system like My Hours.

 - Document Sharing with Google Docs.
 This is a great way to share, edit and collaborate with your virtual assistant or team.
 By sharing the files, you have access at all times.